QUESTIONS/ANSWERS FROM THE QUESTION FORUM

 Now, be strong and courageous.
 You can win this battle.

-Second Marriages: Are They Blessed By God???
+Marriages: Are They Blessed By God???
 Does God bless second marriages?
-Why or Why not?
+Why or

 It depends upon the circumstances.
 If a widow marries in the Lord, the marriage is certainly blessed by God (1 Cor 7:39).
 The issue in Scripture is not whether or not God blesses second marriages, but whether or not marriage itself is honorable.
 That is why it is written, "Marriage IS honorable in all, and the bed undefiled: but whoremongers and adulterers God will judge" (Heb 13:4).
 That is the overview of the situation.